Skip to main content

 ## Build Commands

-- Development: `npm run dev` (starts both frontend and backend)
+- Development: `npm run dev`

 - Production build: `npm run build`